 These notions are closely related to theories of ‘placemaking’ employed by scholars in the humanities and social sciences, but also by architects, as a way of understanding how places are shaped by ideologies, mythologies and narratives, as well as by the way they are moved through and interacted with by the people who use them.
 These discussions go back on the massively influential ‘spatial turn’ inspired by the works of Henri Lefebvre (1974) among others.
 By considering how spaces are produced by social behaviour, such theories help us consider cultural and historical issues.

-Because the Hellenistic Greeks, too, used their shared public spaces as communicative tools.
+Because it is clear that the Hellenistic Greeks, too, used their shared public spaces as communicative tools.
 Sanctuaries for instance are exquisitely communicative spaces.
-The city’s main sanctuary, like the Asklepieion in Kos or the sanctuary of Athena Polias in Priene, was often referred to as its ephiphanestatos topos or ‘most conspicuous place’.
+A city’s main sanctuary, like the Asklepieion in Kos or the sanctuary of Athena Polias in Priene, was often referred to as its ephiphanestatos topos or ‘most conspicuous place’.
 The publication clauses in decrees that inform us on where inscriptions were to be set up, often allude to the conspicuous nature of these spaces.
 Yet sanctuaries were by no means the only communicative spaces in the Greek city, nor were inscriptions always exclusively placed in the city’s epiphanestatos topos, and neither did this most conspicuous place necessarily remain the same over time.

-In this part of the research, I aim to find out how public spaces in Kos and Priene were used to bring across messages about connectivity, and how inscriptions helped to shape their character as not just communicative but true cosmopolitan spaces.
-I will look at what inscriptions were publicised where, explore the dynamics of the remarkable practice inscribing copies of the same decree in multiple cities at once, and investigate how these publication activities changed the character of public spaces over time.
+In this part of the research, I aim to find out how public spaces in Kos and Priene were used to bring across messages about connectivity, and how inscriptions helped to shape their character as not just communicative but truly cosmopolitan spaces.
+I look at what inscriptions were publicised where, explore the dynamics of the remarkable practice of inscribing copies of the same decree in multiple cities at once, and investigate how these publication activities changed the character of public spaces over time.
 In this way, I aim to lay bare the strategies behind how these communicative spaces were employed to send specific messages about, and to actively contribute to, establishing inter-city connectivity.

 Coulet, Corinne.
 1996.
 Communiquer en Grèce ancienne. Écrits, discours, informagion, voyages.
 Paris: Les Belles Lettres.